nblock/vim-dokuwiki/README.md

 ## Configuration

+### Manually enable syntax highlighting for certain filename patterns
+Add the following snippet to your vim configuration, in case you want to enable Dokuwiki syntax highlighting for all `*.txt` files:

+    autocmd BufRead,BufNewFile *.txt       set filetype=dokuwiki

 ### Comment highlighting
 If you want to enable the comment plugin highlighting, assign any value to the `dokuwiki_comment` variable: